ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/percona/percona.md

 ```

 ### Database Sizes
-You can list the sizes in MB for all databases with the command:
+You can list the sizes in megabytes for all databases with the command:
 ```sql
 mysql> SELECT table_schema "DB", Round(Sum(data_length + index_length) / 1024 / 1024, 1) "MB" FROM information_schema.tables GROUP BY table_schema;
 +-----------------------------+--------+